Understanding Your Medical Debt Options

 Start by requesting itemized bills and checking for errors.
 Negotiate directly with providers for discounts and 0% payment plans.
 Explore financial assistance programs you may qualify for.

-If traditional options aren't enough and you receive structured settlement payments, exploring a lump-sum payout could help you eliminate medical debt entirely.
-You didn't choose this debt — but you can choose how to resolve it.
-Use this calculator to make an informed decision for your situation.
+If other options fall short and you receive settlement payments, a lump-sum payout could wipe out your medical debt.
+You didn't choose this debt — but you can choose how to handle it.
+Use this calculator to make a smart decision.